Discrete Sampling: A graph theoretic approach to Orthogonal Interpolation: Introduction

 We can express the symmetry of $\II$ and $\JJ$ as a unitary pair, or as orthogonal sampling sets, as: \begin{proposition} An index set $\II$ is an orthogonal sampling set for $\BB^\JJ$ if and only if $\JJ$ is an orthogonal sampling set for $\BB^\II$. \end{proposition}

-See \cite{DS-1} for these results, and also Section \ref{section:tiling} for an interpretation (and proof) of Proposition \ref{prop:N/2}.
-The condition in Proposition \ref{prop:N/2} is not sufficient, but Theorem \ref{thm:OIS} in Section \ref{section:existence} provides a necessary and sufficient condition for $\BB^\JJ$ to have an {orthogonal} interpolating basis (sampling set) in the case that $N$ is a prime power.
-Theorem \ref{thm:oib-dual} in Section \ref{section:dual-digit-tables} provides a necessary and sufficient condition for $\II$ and $\JJ$ to be a unitary pair, again when $N$ is a prime power.
-These are among the principal results of this paper and are considerably deeper than Propositions \ref{prop:N/2} and \ref{prop:interchange}.
-The restriction that $N$ must be a prime power also came up, in different ways, in \cite{DS-1}.
-It is an unmistakeable challenge -- not yet met -- to surmount this.
+See \cite{DS-1} for these results.
+The condition in Proposition \ref{prop:N/2} is not sufficient, but necessary and sufficient conditions for $\BB^\JJ$ to have an {orthogonal} interpolating basis \emph{in the case that $N$ is a prime power}, are known in the (mathematics) literature, though not in this context nor in this terminology.
+We will see one such result as Theorem \ref{thm:OIS} in Section \ref{section:idempotents}.
+The restriction that $N$ be a prime power also came up, in different ways, in \cite{DS-1}.
+Going beyond prime powers is an unmistakeable challenge.

-We briefly outline other aspects of the paper.
 Our approach to the problem opens with an important connection between orthogonal sampling sets and the algebraic structure of the zeros of an idempotent $h=\F^{-1}1_\JJ$ on $\Z_N$ that comes from a given $\BB^\JJ$, where $1_\JJ$ is the indicator function of $\JJ$.
-The fundamental results are in the next section.

-In Sections \ref{section:existence} and \ref{section:digit-recursion} we introduce \emph{digit-tables}.
-These are matrices that record the base $p$ expansions of elements of an index set along with certain columns ``marked" in accordance with the algebraic nature of the set of zeros of associated idempotents.
-Digit-tables have a relatively simple structure but we have found them to be an effective tool, and some of their properties are rather subtle.
-It is through digit-tables that we are able to prove the main results on existence of orthogonal sampling sets (Theorem \ref{thm:OIS}) and on unitary pairs (Theorem \ref{thm:oib-dual}), and to show constructively how they can be found.
-Theorem \ref{thm:oib-dual} on unitary pairs depends on the dual of a digit-table, defined in Section \ref{section:dual-digit-tables}.
-A recursive property of digit-tables allows us in turn to count the number of orthogonal sampling sets and unitary pairs via generating functions.

-Section \ref{section:tiling} establishes a connection between orthogonal sampling sets, digit-tables, and a conjecture of Fuglede on tiling, in our case tiling $\Z_N$.
-Section \ref{section:difference-graphs} introduces the \emph{difference graph} of an idempotent, recasting the problem of finding orthogonal sampling sets in graph theoretic terms as a search for maximal cliques.
-This is of more than theoretical interest because we show in that section that the difference graphs we consider are perfect graphs, and hence the problem of finding a maximal clique is tractable.
+We then introduce the \emph{difference graph} of an idempotent, recasting the problem of finding orthogonal sampling sets in graph theoretic terms as a search for maximum cliques, the key contribution of this paper.
+This is of more than theoretical interest because we show, in section \ref{section:perfect-graphs} that when $N$ is a prime power the difference graphs we consider are perfect graphs, and hence the problem of finding a maximum clique is tractable.
+We provide some insights into the challenges in generalizing such a result when $N$ is not a prime power, in section \ref{section:perfectness-abritrary-N}.
+We also investigate the clique, chromatic and Lov{\'a}sz numbers of these graphs in Section \ref{sec:other-graph-parameters} and their relationship to the Fuglede conjecture.
+We conclude with some interesting open problems.